 The District may issue bonds or other obligations necessary to provide those improvements and facilities for which the District was created, with the approval of the TCEQ, if applicable, and, in the case of bonds payable from taxes, the District's voters.
+Additional consent from the City may be required to the extent amount of bonds to be issued exceeds the amount authorized by the City.
 See "THE BONDS - Authority for Issuance" for details regarding authorized but unissued Bonds of the District.
 Neither Texas law nor the Bond Order imposes a limitation on the amount of additional bonds which may be issued by the District.
 Any additional bonds issued by the District may dilute the security for the Bonds.